sinedied/articles/articles/azure/cosmosdb-nestjs/cosmosdb-nestjs.md

 - `@ObjectIdColumn` marks the unique identifier of an entity that will be mapped to the mandatory MongoDB `_id` property.
 It will be automatically generated if you don't provide one.
 - `@Column` marks the properties you want to map to a table column.
 The type of property will also define the type of data that will be stored.

-> Note: for more complex domain models you can define subdocuments using simple type references, see [this example](https://typeorm.io/#/mongodb/defining-subdocuments-embed-documents) for usage information.
+> Note: for more complex domain models you can define subdocuments using simple type references, see [this example](https://typeorm.io/#/mongodb/defining-subdocuments-embed-documents).

 ## Inject the repository

-TypeORM supports the [repository design pattern](https://docs.microsoft.com/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/infrastructure-persistence-layer-design?WT.mc_id=nitro-workshop-yolasors#the-repository-pattern), and `@nestjs/typeorm` package provides you an easy way to declare repositories you can inject for each of your entities.
+TypeORM supports the [repository design pattern](https://docs.microsoft.com/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/infrastructure-persistence-layer-design?WT.mc_id=nitro-workshop-yolasors#the-repository-pattern), and `@nestjs/typeorm` package provides you an easy way to declare injectable repositories for each of your entities.

 Open the file `src/app.module.ts` again and add this to the module imports:
 ```ts